-There are so many different kinds of pickups available that it can become difficult to dig through the ever-growing pile to choose the best one for your guitar.
-Sometimes, it can be helpful to select a few and compare them to see what makes them work, and what makes them different.
-We’re going to start with the Mini Humbucker versus Firebird comparisons and try to give you an idea of what makes them sound the way they do.
-We’ll look at both, to see what makes them similar, what makes them different, and which types of guitars each one has been used in.
+There are so many different kinds of pickups available, that it can become difficult to dig through the ever-growing list to choose the best one for you.
+Sometimes, it can be helpful to select a few and compare them to each other, to examine what makes them work and what makes them different.
+We’re going to start with the Mini Humbucker versus Firebird comparisons and try to give you an idea of why they sound the way they do.
+We’ll take a look at both pickups and which types of guitars each one has been used in.

 The Mini Humbucker

 The Mini Humbucker was initially invented by the Epiphone Guitar Company for their own guitars in the early ’50s, and the design was later transferred to Gibson when they bought the Epiphone Guitar Company in the late 1950s.

 The pickup became very popular in 1968, when Gibson used the Mini Humbucker in their Les Paul Deluxe guitars.
 This was sort of a lucky break for the Mini Humbucker, because there was a massive inventory of them left over after the acquisition of the Epiphone Guitar Company.
 The size of the Mini Humbucker also made it a perfect replacement pickup for the P90, and these two pickups could be swapped without modifying the guitar.

 As the name suggests, the Mini Humbucker is a smaller version of the standard size, which is commonly called the PAF Humbucker.

 The tone from the Mini Humbucker is a middle ground between the single-coil and full-sized humbucker, and it’s very similar to the sounds produced by a P90 pup, except for the 60-cycle hum.